 How to Open an Australian Bank Account Online from Overseas

 If you’re heading to live life under the Aussie sun or if you’re already here enjoying the laidback lifestyle, then opening an Australian bank account for your money is something you’ll want to do soon.
-It’s possible and in most cases very easy and inexpensive to open an Australian bank account online if you are travelling here from overseas.
+It’s possible and in most cases very easy and inexpensive to open an Australian bank account if you’re an Australian resident.
+However, while it used to be pretty easy to open an Australian bank account before you relocate there, this service isn’t as widely available these days.

-In five short steps, here’s the easiest way to open an Australian bank account online:
+In four short steps, here’s the easiest way to open an Australian bank account online:

 Have a permanent Aussie address.
 Banks require proof of residency and not all will accept an overseas one when you complete your application.